sourceincite/sourceincite.github.io/_posts/0000-00-00-sql-injection-double-uppercut-how-to-achieve-remote-code-execution-against-postgresql.md

 ---

 <img class="excel" alt="Postgres" src="/assets/images/sql-injection-double-uppercut-how-to-achieve-remote-code-execution/pg.png">
 <p class="cn" markdown="1">When I was researching exploit primitives for the SQL Injection vulnerabilities discovered in [Cisco DCNM](/blog/2020/01/14/busting-ciscos-beans-hardcoding-your-way-to-hell.html), I came across a generic technique to exploit SQL Injection vulnerabilties against a PostgreSQL database.
-When developing your exploit primiives, it's always prefered to use an *application technique*, that doesn't rely on some other underlying technology.</p>
+When developing your exploit primitives, it's always prefered to use an *application technique*, that doesn't rely on some other underlying technology.</p>

 <!--more-->